 For the exhibition “Personal Structures – Identities” at the 2019 Venice Biennial she created an wall installation of two large protective blankets and a video as a metaphor to convey fundamental human rights and needs of security, protection, acceptance, respect, freedom, etc.

-Severijns had her first solo exhibtion at the Periscope Gallery, Tel Aviv.
-Her Protective Blankets will be shown at the first TLV Biennial 2020, Eretz Israel Museum.
+Severijns had her first solo exhibition at the Periscope Gallery, Tel Aviv.
+Her Protective Blanket is being shown at the first TLV Biennial 2020, Eretz Israel Museum.
 In 2020 Severijns became a member of the IAPMA ( The International Association of Papermakers and Paper Artists).

 Works in the collection are available for purchase.
 The artist also accepts commissioned projects.